KentenRoth/100DaysOfCode/README.md

 Today I did not get as much time as I wanted to code, but I did get time in.
 I continued on with the course.
 I wanted to get further than I did, but it was tough to get time in today.
 I got a feeling that its going to get more difficult to get time in over the next week or so because of everything going on for the christmas.

 ---

+Day 93

+I have not got much coding done.
+My computer is being insane bad tonight.
+I deleted google because I've read that could be the issue, but I guess only time will tell.
+I am going to try and get some coding done now, but not sure how long I will get.
+Wanted to get my post in so I did not forget.
+Tomorrow night I think I am going to take my iMac apart and see how dirty it is.
+Possibly that could be the problem?
+Maybe there is just a massive build up of dust that is the issue.
+If they would just redesign that iMac I would feel better about going for an upgrade.
+Untill then I need this thing to hang in there.

+---